 - Transfer Course Approval

-- How to View & Print Your CAPP
+- How to View & Print Your Degree Audit

 The Graduate Theological Studies Department offers several part-time, Graduate Assistantship positions.
 Applications are reviewed on an ongoing basis.
 To be eligible, you must be enrolled full-time (6 units or more) in both the Fall and Spring semesters.
-For more information, download the Graduate Assistantship Application below:
+More information can be found through the link below: